Santeri Väänänen

-Santeri Leevi Oliver Väänänen (born 1 January 2002) is a Finnish professional football player who plays as a midfielder for Eliteserien club Rosenborg, and captains the Finland under-21 national team.
+Santeri Leevi Oliver Väänänen (born 1 January 2002) is a Finnish professional football player who plays as a midfielder for German club Karlsruher SC and the Finland national team.

 Club career

 HJK Helsinki

 Väänänen started to play football with Pajamäen Pallo-Veikot (PPV) in Pajamäki, Helsinki.
 Later he joined the youth sector of HJK at the age of 7, and played with the club's district youth team in Munkkiniemi along with Matti Peltola.

 In 2018, Väänänen made his senior debut with the club's reserve team Klubi 04 in the second-tier league Ykkönen.
 Later in the same year he debuted with the first team in Veikkausliiga, aged 16.

 On 17 June 2019, Väänänen renewed his contract with HJK, on a deal until the end of 2021.
 During the next seasons, he played occasionally in the starting line-up in the league, but his major breakthrough was delayed until the 2022 season due to injuries.

 Väänänen also represented HJK in the 2021–22 UEFA Europa Conference League and in the 2022–23 UEFA Europa League group stages.